 We have redesigned the course again this year, including several new teaching and learning technologies.
 We expect you to make a genuine eﬀort to participate in the following activities prior to the class for which they are assigned:

 - Watch a short video of Gary King giving part of a class lecture from a previous year.

 - Complete the assigned readings

-- For both the videos and the readings, our web site offers separate but integrated collaborative annotation tools.
-This means that if you find a portion of the lecture, or a passage in the reading, difficult or confusing, you should post a question about it.
-You can pause the video or stop reading and do this right there as you watch or read.
-Similarly, if you think you may know an answer to a query another student posted, or have a suggestion, please make a contribution to the class and try to answer it.
+- For the readings, our web site offers separate but integrated collaborative annotation tools.
+This means that if you find a portion of the lecture difficult or confusing, you should post a question about it.
+You can pause the video and do this right there as you watch.
+Similarly, if you have a question about one of the readings, post a question on the discussions page on Canvas.
+If you think you may know an answer to a query another student posted, or have a suggestion, please try to answer it.
 In fact, if you merely have an interesting idea related to the video or text, please contribute that as well.